schmaustech/agent-installer-blog/README.md

 ## Setting KubeAdmin Password

 Now one thing we noticed is that the kubeadmin password is not available from the log output.
 This is because this development preview of Agent-Based Installer does not provide that yet.
 However we can go ahead and reset the kubeadmin password with the following procedure.
-Fi step is to create an empty directory called kuberotate:
+Ensure that golang is installed before procceeding.
+Then start with creating an empty directory called kuberotate:

 ~~~bash
 $ mkdir ~/kuberotate